malekyoussefIA/From_GAN_to_DCGAN/README.md

 ## Getting started
 First of all, we will briefly return to the concept of the generative adversarial network, its architecture and its applications.

-(Still in progress, the code is coming soon!!!)

 ### GAN
 The objective of the GAN is to generate realistic data, which means plausible according to a probability distribution of a real data.

+(README to update!!)

 ### DCGAN